-Enrollment in the Naval Reserve Officers' Training Corps Unit may not, at any one time, exceed two hundred members, and students who wish to enroll should make formal application at the time of their admission to the University.
+Enrollment in the Naval Reserve Officers' Training Corps Unit may not, at any one time, exceed two hundred seventy members, and students who wish to enroll should make formal application at the time of their admission to the University.
 Applications must be approved by the Chairman of the Department of Naval Science and Tactics.
-Students thus accepted are relieved of the work otherwise prescribed in military science, as set forth in these pages, and are required to give to studies prescribed by the Department at least three hours a week during the first two years of the course, and five hours a week throughout the last two years.
+Students thus accepted are relieved of the work otherwise prescribed in military science, as set forth in these pages, and are required to take the courses prescribed by the Department throughout the four years.

-In the lower division, the requirement in naval science amounts to 10 units, 6 units in naval science and 4 units in navigation.
-The work in naval science is taken at the rate of 11⁄2 units a semester.
-In addition, two courses in navigation of two units each are prescribed.
-The particular semester in which these courses are to be taken will be determined for each student as his general University program may require.
-In the upper division the requirement in naval science is 12 units and 4 units in navigation.
+In the lower division, the requirement in naval science amounts to 10 units, taken at the rate of 21⁄2 units a semester.
+In the upper division the requirement in naval science is 4 units a semester.
 The courses taken in any semester in satisfaction of these requirements must be regularly listed, with other University courses, on the student's study list for that semester.
 Neglect of the requirements is punishable by dismissal from the University.